 There are usually no symptoms.

-A pelvic examination is usually normal.
+A pelvic exam is usually done.

 Cervical dysplasia that is seen on a Pap smear is called squamous intraepithelial lesion (SIL).
 These changes may be: